The Mini Lion is recognized by the BRC (British Rabbit Council) but is not included as a breed by the ARBA (American Rabbit Breeders Association).

 Like all rabbits, the Mini Lion Lop can develop dental problems, but this breed is actually prone to dental disease.
 Their teeth should be checked regularly for signs of overgrowth and their diet should include fibrous vegetables that will help keep their teeth down.
 Enamel spurs and overgrown molars can prevent them from eating properly and can cause abscess injuries in the mouth so it’s vital that the teeth are kept in good order.

 Avoid overfeeding.
-An overweight bunny can find it difficult to groom themselves and if fur is allowed to become soiled with urine or faeces it can attract flies.
+An overweight bunny can find it difficult to groom themselves and if the fur is allowed to become soiled with urine or feces it can attract flies.
 These flies lay eggs in the fur and the maggots can burrow into the rabbit’s flesh, causing painful open wounds that will require veterinary attention.

-Regardless of whether your Lop is going to live indoors or outside, They should have access to a LARGE exercise area when they are at their most active - early morning and late evening.
-A very large run or secure area of garden will allow them the opportunity to stretch their legs and indulge in their love of exploration.
+Regardless of whether your Lop is going to live indoors or outside, They should have access to a LARGE exercise area when they are at their most active – early morning and late evening.
+A very large run or secure area of the garden will allow them the opportunity to stretch their legs and indulge in their love of exploration.

 This should include good quality hay, rabbit pellets and lots of fibrous green leaves and vegetables like kale, cabbage, carrot tops and dandelions with constant access to fresh, clean drinking water.

-It’s also worth making sure you know how to pick up and hold your rabbit correctly.
+Make sure you know how to pick up and hold your rabbit correctly.
 Rabbits can struggle and panic if they’re held incorrectly.
 They’re stronger than they look and can injure their backs if they fall incorrectly or can give you a nasty scratch in their efforts to escape.

 Here is a list of resources to help you care for your rabbits…